CollinHeist/TitleCardMaker/docs/getting_started/first_sync/plex.md

     !!! success "Sync Created"

-        You have successfully created a Sync that automatically adds all Series in Plex that are tagged with `tcm-test`, and assigns our two Templates to them.
+        You have successfully created a Sync that automatically adds all Series in Plex that are tagged with `tcm-test`, and assigns our Template to them.

 8. At the top of the page is an indication of when all your Syncs will next run - we'll adjust this [next](../scheduler.md) - but to run a Sync